REVENGE977/stremio-enhanced/README.md

 ## 📜 Creating Your Own Plugin
 Plugins are simply JavaScript files running on the client side.
 Create a JavaScript file with a `.plugin.js` extension and write your code as you would normally for the client side.

-As of version v0.3, you are required to provide metadata for the plugin.
+You are required to provide metadata for the plugin.
 Here is an example:

 ```js
 /**